makrai/notes/zhang1912-pegasus-summ.md

   * important sentences are removed/masked from an input document and are generated together as one output sequence from the remaining sentences, similar to an extractive summary
-* evaluated our best PEGASUS model on 12 downstream summarization tasks spanning news, science, stories, instructions, emails, patents, and legislative bills
+* evaluated our best PEGASUS model on 12 downstream summarization tasks
+  * news, science, stories, instructions, emails, patents, & legislative bills
   * SOTA performance on all 12 downstream datasets measured by ROUGE scores
   * surprising performance on low-resource summarization,
     * surpassing previous SOTA results on 6 datasets with only 1000 examples